-This Prodigal Son Theme page includes preschool lesson plans, activities and Interest Learning Center ideas for your Preschool Classroom for a one day focus on this Bible parable.
+This Prodigal Son Preschool Theme page includes preschool lesson plans, activities and Interest Learning Center ideas for your Preschool Classroom for a one day focus on this Bible parable.

 Invitations to the Feast